CallClerk Settings Modem

 Once the current settings have been modified the changes may be permanently applied by clicking on the [Apply] or [OK] button or voided by clicking on the [Cancel] button.
 If either the [OK] or [Cancel] button is pressed then the CallClerk - Settings window will be hidden.

-Here is what the two CallClerk - CallClerk - Settings - Modem windows look like:
+Here is what the CallClerk - CallClerk - Settings - Modem windows look like (depending on the mode of operations chosen):